 Starting from Belfast our initial route takes us through Ballymoney and the dark hedges, a sinister tunnel of intertwined beech trees made famous from the Game of Thrones series (Bregagh Rd, Ballymoney BT53 8TP).
 In fact many of the landscapes along the Causeway Coastline have featured on the Game of Thrones incl.
 Ballintoy Harbour, Murlough Bay, Cushendun Caves.
 But I won’t go into them all as there are a lot of close-knit attractions along this coastline and I’d definitely spend at least one night here, if not two (Causeway Coast hotels here).
 Some of the must-see attractions along this coastline would be the famous basalt columns at the Giant’s Causeway, views over the ruins of Dunluce Castle, and, for the more adventurous, the Carrick-a-Rede rope bridge which links 30 metres high above surf and rocks to the tiny island of Carrickarede.
 I do know this region well having studied at University nearby (UU) and lived in Portstewart, and a couple personal highlights include the Old Bushmills Whiskey distillery (for obvious reasons) and a trip out to Rathlin Island.
 I plan to add more specifics at some point, but I have covered some of the areas in our Top 10 Northern Ireland Attractions.

 Leaving the Causeway Coast we skip past Londonderry (sorry Londonderry) and cross the borders to County Donegal and the official start of the Wild Atlantic Way.
 If using GPS satnav try the easy-to-remember town of Muff which is found a short distance from crossing the border.
-We are now in Inishowen peninsula which is the largest peninsula in all of Ireland as we continue along the Wild Atlantic Way travelling up towards Malin Head and the most northerly point of the island of Ireland.
+We are now in the Inishowen peninsula which is the largest peninsula in all of Ireland as we continue along the Wild Atlantic Way travelling up towards Malin Head and the most northerly point of the island of Ireland.
 To be honest, this is not the most exciting attraction along the way, but it is geographically interesting, where it is also possible to see the Northern Lights from this point.
 From here on it is all south as we follow on the opposite coastline stopping at a stretching sand beach called Five Finger’s Strand.
 There’s really some beautiful sands along this side of Donegal and a night on the west coast works well (list of hotels here) before continuing on to Slieve League.
 Slieve League would be the main attraction on Donegal’s Atlantic coast with sea cliffs so big I had to photograph in a panoramic setting.
-Otherwise there are other inland excursions possible, Glenveagh National Park well worth considering, but we decide to follow on the coast and Wild Atlantic Way.
+Otherwise there are other inland excursions possible, Glenveagh National Park is well worth considering, but we decide to follow on the coast and Wild Atlantic Way.

 Sligo and Benbulben